airbrake/slate/source/index.html.md

 # Notices v4

 > **Note:**
-> Notices are also known as "error occurrences" in the web app UI.
+> Notices are also known as "occurrences" in the web app.

 ## List notices v4